karysfontana/assignment7/README.md

 - Shadows were already complete and were a combined effort.

 **Extra Credit**
+Texture Mapping: We have the math for texture mapping inside of Hit Record and the RaytraceMesh.
+These were not fully showcased in the KD Tree and we have no png's to showcase it.

 Refraction: The refraction uses Snell's law as recommended along with taking in transparency and the refraction-index.
 This can be seen in the raytracerRefraction.png in the images.